Shutdown law: Vietnam

-In 2011, according to the Daily Mail (The UK Daily Mail is deemed as generally unreliable by Wikipedia however Time Magazine has used the Daily Mail as one of its sources for its article), the country is placing a ban on all online gaming activity from 10 PM to 8 AM in order to protect the youth from wasting their brains.
+In 2011, according to the Daily Mail the country is placing a ban on all online gaming activity from 10 PM to 8 AM in order to protect the youth from wasting their brains.
 “Provincial departments of information and communication will inspect online games activities nationwide and deal with organizations that violate regulations by canceling their services” Deputy Prime Minister of Vietnam Le Nam Thang said, adding that officials have tried other methods which have not proven effective.
 According to the article, internet service providers have until March 3 to comply with the shutoff or they will be cut off by the Vietnamese government.
-Gamasutra (now Game Developer) points out that China has put stringent restrictions on their country’s youth gamers including making games with “unwholesome” content including pornography, violence, gambling, cults, and material classified as “cruel” or “horrifying” illegal, outlawing real currency in games in lieu of virtual currency and put heavy restrictions on minors “buying” products in the gaming world.
+Gamasutra (now Game Developer) points out that China has put stringent restrictions on their country's youth gamers including making games with “unwholesome” content including pornography, violence, gambling, cults, and material classified as “cruel” or “horrifying” illegal, outlawing real currency in games in lieu of virtual currency and put heavy restrictions on minors “buying” products in the gaming world.

+Japan

+In 2020, by since morning of March 18, the prefectural assembly of Kagawa passed the Ordinance for Measures Against Internet and Game Addiction, which prohibits children under the age of 18 from playing video games for more than 60 minutes on weekdays and more than 90 minutes on weekends and holidays.